RaufGeek/RaufGeek/README.md

 ---

 📬 Open to remote work & consulting
-🌍 Based in Türkiye | Working globally
+🌍 Based in Türkiye and Azerbaijan | Working globally